 - Video description irrelevant to the video.

-- Video description too short or too long.
+- The video description is too short or too long.

 - Keywords not included in your video description.